suud/cljs-docker/README.md

 from the host system.
 You might loose your changes if you modify files inside the container and a directory isn't mounted correctly.
 - A temporary second instance of a service's container can be started and attached to with `docker-compose run --rm app bash`
-    - you might use that to build css files or connect a REPL
+    - you might use that to build css files or connect to a REPL

 ## Build for Production